-Winter clothing and gear: find deep discounts on winter coats, boots, hats, and gloves.
+Find some discounts on winter coats, boots, hats, and gloves.
 In addition, skis, snowboards, thermal garments, and related gear are usually discounted.
 But deeper discounts are found in later months.

 You might also like: